 Chimpanzees have always fascinated many people because of the close lineage we are share with them.
 In Uganda there are few places where you can encounter these great primates and these are; Kibale National park which has the highest number of chimpanzees in Uganda, Budongo forest, Kalinzu forest, Semuliki National Park and in Bwindi National park, though if you want to get up close and personal with the chimpanzees then there is no better place than Ngamba Island where visitors are allowed to get very close to the chimpanzees.

 Ancient Africa Safaris will be at hand to take you to this fascinating journey to visit the chimpanzees found in Ngamba Island.
-There are 49 in total, 29 females and 20 males and this project started in 1998 to rehabilitate the vulnerable chimpanzees which are from time to time rescued by Uganda Wild Life Authority.
-These Chimpanzees are brought to the Chimpanzee Sanctuary and Wildlife Conservation Trust (CSWCT), which was established in 1998 and this sanctuary offers safe heaven to these rescued primates which normally find it a challenge to re integrate into the wild.
+The Sanctuary boasts of 49 chimps in total, 29 females and 20 males.
+The project was established in 1998 to rehabilitate the vulnerable chimpanzees which are from time to time rescued by Uganda Wild Life Authority. .
+Ngamba Chimpanzee sanctuary offers safe heaven to these rescued primates which normally find it a challenge to re-integrate into the wild.

-This sanctuary is approximately 100 acres, and these chimpanzees are enclosed in an electric fence though the area is large enough for them to feel like they are in their natural wild setting.
+Ngamba Chimpanzee sanctuary is approximately 100 acres.
+The chimpanzees are enclosed in an electric fence though the area is large enough for them to feel like they are in their natural wild setting.

 How to get there